cloudmesh-community/book/chapters/prg/python/python-intro.md

 freely available in source or binary form for all major platforms from the Python Web site, <https://www.python.org/>, and may be freely distributed.
-The same site also contains distributions of and pointers to many free third party Python modules, programs and tools, and additional documentation.
+The same site also contains distributions of and pointers to many free third-party Python modules, programs and tools, and additional documentation.
 The Python interpreter can be extended with new functions and data types implemented in C or C++ (or other languages callable from C).
 Python is also suitable as an extension language for